What Is Elegance to the Woman of Today

 Living a Refined Life

-It is refreshing to know that many of us still value the beauty of a classic lifestyle and living simply, but well.
+It is refreshing to know that many of us still value the beauty of living simply, but well.

 Cherishing life's simple pleasures is spontaneity of a beautiful quality.
 We want only quality in everything we possess.
-Our being unafraid to soar overwhelming styles and experiences and then setting out to make it, brings a sense of optimism that fills in spaces with anything our hearts inspires us to do.
+Our being unafraid to soar styles and experiences and then setting out to make it, brings a sense of optimism that shows fine taste.

 We are not interested in achieving the most expensive lifestyle, nor put other people at an envy.
-We are interested in the small things that bring pleasures in life.
-We are interested in bringing out every skill to build something beautiful.
-We are interested in things that make us feel special.
+We are interested in the small things that bring goodness in life.
+We are interested in what can make us feel special.

-It could sound glamorous, but there's only one thing to it -- thriving a lovely and fascinating life in the things we can afford proves elegance in each one of us.
+It could sound glamorous, but there's only one thing to it -- thriving a lovely life in the manner we can afford proves elegance in each one of us.

 Can We Achieve Elegance?

 Elegance is not a matter of superior intelligence, nor an art of lavishness.
 It is grace in style that is not overpowering.
-That which is cultured, discerning, established, poised, refined, sophisticated, and understated, means elegance.
+That which is cultured, discerning, established, dignified, understated, and welcoming, means elegance.
 This explains why it is so rare, and yet so desirable.

 Elegance comes naturally when your attitude is correct.
 Beautiful... quiet... spontaneous... and unforgettable... is what you become when you possess a touch of it.